Updated: Jul 29, 2022

 Strengthen and stretch.
 Exercises that extend your range of motion and build muscles in your lower body are especially helpful.
 Practice yoga poses like pigeon and tree that externally rotate your hip.
 Do squats and lunges a few times a week.

 Check your posture.
-Proper alignment takes pressure off your spine.
+Proper alignment takes the pressure off your spine.
 Lift your chest and gently squeeze your shoulder blades together.
 Pull your hips up toward your bottom rib.

 Apply heat or cold.
 Ease aches and pains with heat packs or a bag of frozen peas wrapped in a towel.
 You may prefer heat or cold or alternating between the two.